 Yes, we really do publish our internal documentation for all the world to see!
 One of the goals of the site is to expose (where appropriate) our internal processes related to open source so that other companies have the opportunity to learn from them.

-We carefully review all content before it's published externally, using a combination of automated tooling (go/cleanr) to rewrite internal URLs, file paths, and certain project code names.
+We carefully review all content before it's published externally, using a automated tooling (go/cleanr) to rewrite internal URLs, file paths, and certain project code names.
 We also perform a human review of all changes before they're published.
 In general, we don't consider go/ links to be sensitive since they aren't accessible by non-Googlers and typically have generic names.